vistec-AI/wav2vec2-large-xlsr-53-th/README.md

 ## Evaluation

 We benchmark on the test set using WER with words tokenized by [PyThaiNLP](https://github.com/PyThaiNLP/pythainlp) 2.3.1 and CER.
 We also measure performance when spell correction using [TNC](http://www.arts.chula.ac.th/ling/tnc/) ngrams is applied.
-Evaluation codes can be found in `notebooks/wav2vec2_finetuning_tutorial.ipynb`
+Evaluation codes can be found in `notebooks/wav2vec2_finetuning_tutorial.ipynb`.
+Benchmark is performed on `test-unique` split.

 |                               | WER        | CER        |
 |-------------------------------|------------|------------|